Skip to main content

 As Southern California residents, we know the Santa Ana winds.
 They’re a classic part of our fall and winter, bringing those famously warm, dry gusts that rustle through the palm trees and often carry a distinctive scent.
 While they might offer a temporary reprieve from cooler temperatures, these winds are also notorious for stirring up trouble – not just for our outdoor plans, but more importantly, for the air quality inside our homes.

-At Kahuna Comfort Plumbing, Heating & Air, we’re all about ensuring your indoor environment is as comfortable and healthy as possible, no matter what mother nature throws our way.
+At Kahuna Comfort Plumbing, Heating & Air, we’re all about ensuring your indoor environment is as comfortable and healthy as possible, no matter what Mother Nature throws our way.
 And when the Santa Anas come blowing, one crucial aspect of your home comfort often gets overlooked: your HVAC filters.
 If you’re not changing them more often during Santa Ana season, you could be compromising your air quality, reducing system efficiency, and even shortening the lifespan of your valuable HVAC equipment.

 The Santa Ana Effect: More Than Just a Warm Breeze